“You guys know anything about stress management?”

 A Department of Corrections spokesperson said the department is working on expanding the number of chaplains to “provide high quality, sustainable spiritual care for staff.”

-Correction officers elect to attend von Bujdoss’ class—”chap” or “Chaplain Von,” as they call him—giving up their lunch break to instead practice exercises that include a body scan, mindfulness of sound, and guided visualizations.
+Correction officers elect to attend von Bujdoss’ class—”chap” or “Chaplain Von,” as they call him—giving up a portion of their shift change time to instead practice exercises that include a body scan, mindfulness of sound, and guided visualizations.
 There are about 30 regulars who have found their way to the class by word of mouth, though the four- days-on, two-days-off scheduling can make consistent attendance difficult.

 This Monday, the class was relocated from its usual meeting place in the chapel to the gymnasium.
 The new venue allows officers and officers-in-training room to stretch out on the bleachers, but is a far cry from a forest monastery or anything resembling a quiet practice place.